perryraskin/raskin.me/posts/quick-start-next-js-and-plaid-to-pull-financial-data.md

 ---
 title: 'Quick Start: Next.js and Plaid to pull financial data'
-date: 2020-03-14T04:00:00Z
+date: 2020-03-14T04:00:00.000+00:00
 subtitle: Your guide to getting started with Plaid in a Next.js app
 socialimage: https://res.cloudinary.com/raskin-me/image/upload/v1584124448/nextjs-plaid-tailwind/nextjs-plaid-tailwind_mcw3fk.jpg

 ---
 Now that I've got a lovely [Next.js personal website](https://raskin.me) up and running, I'm ready for my next project.
 I've always enjoyed grabbing CSV files from my credit card or bank accounts and playing around with the financial data.
 It allowed me to run super custom reports for properly managing personal finances.
 One method of doing this was using Jupyter Notebook and running some Matplotlib plots, which I explain on [this GitHub repo](https://github.com/perryraskin/TransFormer).

 For a while now I've been meaning to integrate Plaid into a web app and try manipulating some financial data.
 After inevitably using it in the many budgeting apps I've encountered, I knew I had to give it a try myself.
 Currently I use [Copilot](https://copilot.money), an iOS budgeting app that uses Plaid, and I absolutely love it.
-Feel free to use my code MRJA4Q to get 3 months free!
+My code MRJA4Q will get you **3 months free**!

 I followed a [blog post](https://medium.com/@dereksams/building-a-react-app-with-the-plaid-api-93e45ae61b58) by Derek Sams that showed me how to get a React app running with Plaid.
 To get it working with Next.js, I had to make a few changes you may notice if you decide to compare the two.

 ## Our Starter App

 What we're focusing on here is to simply get Plaid working with a working React app.
 It will make a call to Plaid's transactions API and display transactions to the console.
 Of course once you get this done you can build upon this thing to make it do some really useful stuff!

 ## Get Set Up